Table of contents

 Contractual obligations – key takeaways

 Contractual obligations define the responsibilities and commitments of each party involved, helping both sides to get the most out of the partnership.
+By paying attention to your contract’s wording, terms, and enforceability, you’ll be able to define contractual obligations with confidence.

 Main points to bear in mind for understanding and fulfilling obligations: